Defending Sexual and Reproductive Health

 As a society, we must trust that people will make the best decisions for themselves and their families, even if it is not the method preferred by their provider.
 Reproductive health care needs are as unique as the people who have them, and we must trust people’s decisions are right for them.

 Trusted websites AbortionPillInfo.org, PlanC, and AidAccess.org provide information on how to access and use abortion pills in the US without a clinician.
-You can learn more about medication abortion from our health information fact sheet.
 Learn more about the role of politics in shaping access to medication abortion and what the NWHN is doing to help.

 * This paper addresses the use of FDA approved medications for self-managed abortion.
 It is not intended to address the use of unregulated products or techniques, such as herbs or uterine massage, where the safety and effectiveness may be unknown.
 We do not consider menstrual extraction as practiced by self-help groups to be self-managed abortion.